 PrEP refers to the use of antiviral drugs for HIV prevention.
 In 2012, Truvada became the first drug approved for PrEP.
-It is a combination of 2 drugs that are used for the treatment of HIV4.
+It is a combination of 2 drugs that are used for the treatment of HIV.
 In 2019, a second drug, Descovy, was approved for PrEP.
-When taken as indicated (1 daily pill) studies have shown that PrEP reduces the risk of contracting HIV from sex by about 99% (CDC, 2020a).
-Even if adherence is not perfect, PrEP has been shown to be highly effective; for example, Anderson et al. (2012) and Grant et al. (2014) find that individuals who take PrEP only four days a week, appear to maintain a 96% HIV risk reduction.
-That makes PrEP considerably more effective in preventing HIV in gay men than condoms.
-Those have been shown to only be \approx 70% effective in a comprehensive recent study in gay men who reported that they "always" used condoms (Smith et al., 2015).
+When taken as indicated (1 daily pill) studies have shown that PrEP reduces the risk of contracting HIV from sex by about 99% (CDC, 2020a), even if adherence is not perfect.
 PrEP confers maximum protection after about 7 days of daily use (CDC, 2020b), therefore, assuming that patients are informed of this, in case PrEP use affects sexual behavior, the effect is likely to be contemporaneous.

 In addition to being highly effective, PrEP is also well tolerated.
-In studies, PrEP has not raised any serious short or medium-term safety concerns5 (CDC, 2020b).
-Before starting PrEP, patients must undergo HIV, Hepatitis B and renal function testing.
-Patients then return for follow-ups approximately every 3 months, in which it is recommended that they undergo HIV testing; it is also recommended that they undergo testing for other STIs (chlamydia, gonorrhea, syphilis) as well as renal function testing every 6 months (CDC, 2018)6.
-PrEP users who are at "high risk"7 are recommended to undergo STI testing every 3 months.
-Sexually active gay men who are not on PrEP are recommended to undergo all STI testing every 12 months, and in case they are considered "high risk"8, every 3-6 months (Workowski and Bolan, 2015).
-Therefore, some PrEP users might be undergoing more frequent STI testing after starting PrEP.
-Since STIs are asymptomatic in some individuals, more frequent testing could entail increases in reported STI cases without a change in the underlying number of STI cases.
-We address this issue in Subsection 8.1.
+In studies, PrEP has not raised any serious short or medium-term safety concerns (CDC, 2020b).
+Before starting PrEP, patients must undergo HIV as well as other testing.
+Patients then return for follow-ups approximately every 3 months, in which it is recommended that they undergo HIV testing.
+It is also recommended that they undergo testing for other STIs (chlamydia,